 The interaction between cannabinoid compounds in marijuana and the receptors in our bodies activates our bodies’ receptors.
 In 2009, a study was done on a mouse model of colitis.
 This study revealed that there was a decrease in inflammation when CB1/CB2 receptors were activated.
 This would explain the role of marijuana managing IBD and IBD-related symptoms.

-There’s is an increase in the number of people who go online in search for IBD symptom relief.
-This means that the use of marijuana is getting more and more attention.
+There is an increase in the number of people who go online to search for IBD symptom relief.
+This means that the use of medical cannabis is getting more and more attention.

 If you are curious about medical marijuana and how it is used in the treatment and management of IBD symptoms, contact Dr Jahan Chaudhry, the founder of Long Island Compassionate Medical Center on Long Island.

-Dr. Chaudhry offers medical marijuana as an option for patients suffering from IBD.
+Dr. Chaudhry offers medical marijuana as an option for patients suffering from IBD as well as many other qualifying conditions.
 He uses marijuana to help ease his patient’s symptoms and also advises on ways to use marijuana to ease pain.

 Call 631-588-4888 to make an appointment today.